 You may be wondering if you can you make sun tea in a plastic pitcher?
-You don’t need an expensive vintage sun tea jar for the recipe.
-Any large glass jar with a lid will do.
+You don’t need an expensive vintage sun tea jar for the recipe or special sun tea container.
+Any large glass jar with a lid will do for sun tea jugs.
 You want to use glass instead of plastic because glass helps the process of oxygenation better than plastic.
 Also, heating plastic may have negative consequences such as releasing chemicals from the plastic and it could also affect the taste of the tea.

 How To Make Sun Tea In The Winter

 To make sun tea in the winter, you just need a sunny window sill!
 Combine tea bags and water in a glass jar and place on near in a window that gets direct sunlight for at least 3-4 hours.